No Modi wave this time, but a tsunami: Prathap Simha

 Pakistan has been on the narrative.
 How is that panning out for the BJP?

-The air strike at Ballot has shown our resolve to act against Pakistan.
+The air strike at Balakot has shown our resolve to act against Pakistan.
 The people are aware of the capabilities of Narendra Modi.
 Even before we can approach the people, they will come forward and vote for Modi.

 What about rural India?